 The best way to get acorns out of the yard is to do it before they hit the yard.
 Before fall strikes, put tarps or netting around your Oak trees.
 Shake the tree’s limbs if they have acorns and they should fall to the tarp.

 Afterwards, you can use them to dispose of the acorns.
 This type of collection is common for olive farmers and can work for your acorn disposal as well.

 Picking Up Acorns from Lawn

 Picking acorns up by hand is the most affordable way, but unless you have a small lawn, picking them up with your hands isn’t the best way to clean up acorns.
-Consider using professional lawn care and landscaping services or lawn equipment and accessories if your time is valuable.
+Consider using professional lawn care and landscaping services or lawn equipment and accessories for acorn cleanup, if your time is valuable.

 The Leaf Vacuum / Lawn Vacuum

 The leaf vacuum, also known as just a lawn vacuum, can suck up any acorns and leaves from the area.
 Some vacuums are stronger than others, so make sure the motor is powerful and can do the acorn collection job.

 Lawn vacuums can be rented or purchased, so talk to the seller or loaner about how to pick up acorns with their vacuums.
 Like any vacuum, empty it out when it’s full or when you’re finished.

 Regular shop vacuums can work as well, but it depends on the size of the vacuum, its power, and the area of your lawn.